eProsima/Fast-DDS/doc/proposals/shared-memory-transport/eprosima/interprocess_shared_mem.md

 Let's study the above example.
 There are three processes with a SharedMemManager per process, every process creates its own shared memory segment intended to store the buffers that will be shared with other processes.

 P1, P2 and P3 processes are participants in a RTPS-DDS environment.
-Discovery of participants is done using multicast so we have selected shared memory port0 as "multicast" port for discovery, therefore, first thing all participants do is to open shared memory port0.
+Discovery of participants is done by using multicast, so we have selected shared memory port0 as "multicast" port for discovery, therefore, first thing all participants do is to open the shared memory port0.
 A listener attached to port0 is created too, by every participant, to read the incoming descriptors.

 Each participant opens a port to receive unicast messages, ports 1, 2 and 3 respectively, and create listeners associated to those ports.

 The first message the participants send is the multicast discovery message: "I'm here, and I am listening on portN".
-So they alloc a buffer in its local segment, write the message to that buffer and push the buffer's descriptor through the port0.
-Observe, in the global segment, how port0's ring-buffer store the descriptors to Data1a(P1), Data2a(P2), Data3a(P3).
+So they alloc a buffer in its local segment, write that information to the buffer and push the buffer's descriptor through the port0.
+Observe how port0's ring-buffer store the descriptors to Data1a(P1), Data2a(P2), Data3a(P3) after all processes have pushed their discovery descriptors.

-After the discovery phase, participants know the other participants and its "unicast" ports so they can push messages to specific participants.
+After the discovery phase, participants know the other participants and their "unicast" ports so they can send messages to specific participants by pushing to the participant's unicast port.

-Finally, let's observe how P1 share Data1b with P3 and Data1c with P2 and P3, this is done by pushing the buffer's descriptors to the corresponding ports, the descriptors are stored in the port's ring-buffer and listeners registered in these ports are notified.
+Finally, let's observe how P1 is sharing Data1c with P2 and P3, this is done by pushing the buffer descriptor to P2 and P3 unicast ports.
+This way one shared memory buffer can be shared with several processes without making any copy of the buffer (just copy the descriptors).
+This is an important improvement with respect to transports like UDP and TCP.

 ### Design considerations

-* **Minimize global interprocess locks**: Interprocess locks are dangerous because, in the case of one of the involved processes crash or hung while holding an interprocess lock, all the collaborating processes could be affected.
-In this design, the global segment is the critical area, most of accesses will be lock-free reading operations.
-Interprocess-locks will only be required when registering / unregistering a new listener in a port.
-Once the setup has been established, the risk of a process locking the whole port is minimized.
+* **Minimize global interprocess locks**: Interprocess locks are dangerous because, in the case one of the involved processes crashes while holding an interprocess lock, all the collaborating processes could be affected.
+In this design, pushing data to a port and reading data from the port are lock-free operations.
+For performance reasons waiting for data on a port, when the port is empty, requires interprocess lock mecanishms like mutexes and condition variables.
+This is specially dangerous in multicast ports because if one listener crashes while waiting this could block the port for the rest of the listeners.
+More complex design features could be added to make the library fault-tolerance, but it will possibly be at a cost of losing performance.

 * **Scalable number of processes**: Every process creates its own shared memory segments to store the locally generated messages.
 This is more scalable than having a global segment shared between all the involved processes.